SATC Schedule of Hikes & Activities

 For each event, a volunteer hike leader will share one of the Harrisburg area's footpaths with you.
 You need not be a member to hike with us.
 Try it and if you like it, we hope you'll consider becoming a member.
 See you on the trail!!

 Scroll down this page to see the current calendar of hikes.

-In order to provide a safe, enjoyable, experience for all, over more than 70 years of combined existence our Clubs have evolved a few simple guidelines for participants in its group hikes.
+In order to provide a safe, enjoyable experience for all, SATC hike leaders have developed a few simple guidelines for participants in its group hikes.
 These are:

 - Greeting: At the beginning of each group hike, each participant is invited to join in a circle and say your name.
 You can use your first name, or not "circle," if you prefer.

 - Registration: All hikers are encouraged to register with the hike leader at the hike meeting point or at the trailhead before starting any scheduled hike.
-You can preview the registration form and release here.
+You can preview the registration form and release.

 - Pre-registration: For safety reasons with all D and E terrain rated hikes, and all hikes over 10 miles, please register with the hike leader before arriving at the meeting location unless the leader has hiked with you previously and knows your abilities.
 (Accordingly, the times and/or meeting points for these hikes might not be posted on this web site.)